What-If VM Deployment Planning for VMware (model existing VMs)

 - In the Workload section, search for the VM that will be used as a sample.
 Click Add Object.
 In the Add Object window, click Search.
 The search will return a list of objects that belong to the VMware Virtual Machine class.
 Select the necessary VM in the list, click Add and click OK.

-- In the Threshold: Datastore Free Space (%) field, type 20.
+- In the Threshold: Datastore Free Space (%) field, enter 20.

 - Click Run to view the report.